CRM selection has become more difficult over the last several years, as many vendors have upped their game. The playing field has become more level.

 Step 2 – Assemble and Analyze Input

-Once information has been gathered from participants, the information needs to be organized and analyzed.
+Once the information has been gathered from participants, the information needs to be organized and analyzed.
 Recurring themes will emerge from user input.
-Additional questions may need to be asked of management and of end users in order to fully capture the current state and the optimal future state.
+Additional questions may need to be asked of management and of end users to fully capture the current state and the optimal future state.

-The functionality and performance levels of existing systems and processes (including manual processes) should be catalogued and described in reasonable detail.
+The functionality and performance levels of existing systems and processes (including manual processes) should be cataloged and described in reasonable detail.